ToastyScones/music-quiz/README.md

 Link: https://toastyscones.github.io/music-quiz/

 ## Usage
 Copy a YouTube playlist URL or ID, paste into the **YT Playlist URL or ID** field, and click Load Playlist.
-Press Play to start the quiz!
+Finally, press the green play button to start the quiz.

+YouTube playlist must be set to **public** or **unlisted**; Private playlists won't work.

 YT URL example:
 ```